ummagumm-a/recommender_systems/README.md

 - **Hit Rate**: Evaluates whether the recommended set contains items of interest.
 - **ARHR**: Weighs the ranking of successful recommendations.
-- **iNDCG**: Provides a normalized score reflecting the quality of the recommendation list ordering.
+- **NDCG**: Provides a normalized score reflecting the quality of the recommendation list ordering.

 These are juxtaposed with a random rating predictor's performance.
 The metrics yield the following scores: